Apple cider vinegar is a kitchen staple that has several impressive health benefits.

 For the same reasons people like using apple cider vinegar as a homemade facial toner, they also like using it in the bath.

 If you want to try it, add 1–2 cups of apple cider vinegar to your bath water and enjoy a soak in your tub.
+Be sure to dilute the vinegar adequately.
+A larger proportion of vinegar might irritate your skin.

-An apple cider vinegar hair rinse is said to remove product buildup, detangle and add shine to your hair.
+An apple cider vinegar hair rinse is said to remove product buildup, detangle, and add shine to your hair.

 Try mixing 1 part apple cider vinegar with 1 part water and pour the mixture over your hair.
 Leave it in for a few minutes before washing it out.